For Every Child Who Believes in Themselves, There Are Parents Who Believed in Them First

 While the educational system “forces” them to arrive at a result in a certain way, what they have to understand is that experimentation is indispensable for learning.

-Every day, boys and girls, parents and teachers understand that although we have to teach our little ones to follow some academic norms, outside of these you can also paint, write, act, observe, talk … Taking your own path gives confidence and this is always accompanied by perseverance.
+Every day, boys and girls, parents and teachers understand that although we have to teach our little ones to follow some academic norms, outside of these you can also paint, write, act, observe, and talk … Taking your own path gives confidence and this is always accompanied by perseverance.

 What can we do to support a child’s self-esteem?